Alomahuang/MovieFinder/README.md

 You may search the movie with the name of movies.

-If you input nothing and press enter, you will direct back to popular movies.
+If you input nothing or pressing *esc*, you will see default list : popular movies.

 #### Show Detail of a movie

 When you click on Movie List items, the details of the movie will show up at your right-hand side.

-If you click on the Movie List empty spots(not on any items,) the details will hide and I stop the interval to retrieve for single movie details too.
+If you click on the Movie List empty spots(not on any items,) the details will hide and it stops the interval to retrieve for single movie details too.

+#### Pages

+You can click on the Arrow Icon to change the page of the movie list.

 ## Codes explained